Efiewura

-Efiewura also spelled Ofiwura, Ofiewura (meaning "Landlord" or “ruler/master of house” in Twi) is a popular Ghanaian television sitcom that airs on TV3 Ghana, in the Akan language.
+Efiewura, also spelled Ofiwura, Ofiewura (meaning "Landlord" or “ruler/master of a house” in Twi), is a popular Ghanaian television sitcom that airs on TV3 Ghana, in the Akan language.
 The series focused on how landlords treat tenants and the relationship that exist between tenant.
-It started in 2001, and is still in production, making it the longest running show in the country.
+It started in 2001 and is still in production, making it the longest-running show in the country.
 It has won several local television awards.

 Cast

 Cast members of the long-running show have included: